 For a sprinkler system to be installed it must conform to British Standards.
-For Fitting systems within a Residential Property, we conform to the BS:9251:2014 (Soon to be 2021).
+For Fitting systems within a Residential Property, we conform to the BS:9251:2021.
 This Standard tells our designers what types of materials the water pipes can be made out of, what category of system should be used in a dwelling, the size of the tank required, number of heads and everything else that makes a sprinkler system and how they should be built.
 If this Standard is not followed, the system will be unable to be signed off or could fail which can lead to the loss of life.

 WHAT ARE THE BENEFITS OF INSTALLING A SPRINKLER SYSTEM?